Engineering Management MSc

 Students can take between three and five years to complete the course, it is entirely up to you how long you take but usually the minimum is three years, with students taking four modules in the first year, four modules in the second year and the dissertation in the third year.
 However, depending on your other commitments you can take longer up to a maximum of five years.

 Assessment is by a combination of assignments and examinations.
-Examinations can be taken either at Brunel University or in the country you are resident in (the latter on the Distance Learning mode only).
-We have an extensive network of organisations (universities, colleges and British Council Offices) throughout the world that will provide invigilation services.
+Examinations can be taken either at Brunel University London or in the country you are resident in (the latter on the distance learning mode of study only).
+We have an extensive network of organisations (universities, colleges and British Council offices) throughout the world that will provide invigilation services.
 The cost of invigilation away from Brunel is your responsibility.
-The exams are held in May and September each year.

 The course is underpinned by the current research still being carried out by the staff in the former academic unit Advanced Manufacturing and Enterprise Engineering which promotes manufacturing as a discipline.
 Thus the academics teaching on the Engineering Management MSc which were part of this unit have strong research portfolios in manufacturing.
 This research has been judged world leading.
 In the 2014 Research Excellence Framework, academics teaching on the course were involved with Brunel’s General engineering submission, one of one of the largest in the UK.
 The area’s percentage of world leading research doubled, with a significant increase in our research judged as internationally excellent as well.
 The impact of over 75% of this research was judged to be world leading or internationally excellent.
 This placed the discipline in the top 20% in the UK terms of research power.